pminina01/readthedocs/MDLC-Layout-Renderer.md

 ```

 ##Notes
 In contrast to the MDC, only `strings` are supported in the MDLC yet.
+This will be addressed in the future.